MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/dax-properties.md

 Setting |Value |Description
 --------|-------|-----------
 MaxIntermediateRowsetSize | 1000000 | Maximum number of rows returned in a DAX query.
 For SSAS, manually add this entry to the msmdsrv.ini file and increase the value if the default is too low.
-PredicateCheckSpoolCardinalityThreshold| 5000 | An advanced property that you should not change, except under the guidance of Microsoft support.
+PredicateCheckSpoolCardinalityThreshold| 5000 | Does not apply to Power BI.
+An advanced property that you should not change, except under the guidance of Microsoft support.

 To learn more about additional server properties and how to set them, see [Server properties in Analysis Services](../../analysis-services/server-properties/server-properties-in-analysis-services.md).